 Anyone who is interested in dance, the arts and theatre and would like to broaden their knowledge.

 People hoping to go into the theatre, teaching or dance as a profession.

 People who would like a creative contrast to a scientific or mathematical course of study.

 Anyone.
 It is counted as a university entrance requirement for most courses.

-In addition to the general entrance requirements, the department specifically requires grade 4 or above at GCSE in English (a grade 5 is desirable but not essential), and in dance (or relevant experience).
+In addition to the general entrance requirements, the department specifically requires grade 4 in dance (or relevant experience outside of school).